atmajs/atma-loader-traceur/readme.md

                     // @default: "es6"
                     // or define any other extension to be handled by the compiler
                     // "js" is also possible
+					// For multiple extensions use an Array: ["es6", "js"]

                     "traceur-options": Object
                     // @optional, @default null